tehbillis/reading-notes/201/class-06.md

 2. **What are some advantages to creating object literals? -** It's a nice way to pass all related data to the server in one simple to use item, rather than a bunch of items on their own.
 3. **How do objects differ from arrays? -** Objects map strings to values where arrays map numbers to values.
 4. **Give an example for when you would need to use bracket notation to access an object’s property instead of dot notation. -** When creating custom object members and their values.
 5. **Evaluate the code below.
-What does the term `this` refer to and what is the advantage to using `this`? -** It refers to the current object that the code is in.
+What does the term `this` refer to and what is the advantage to using `this`? -** It refers to the current object that the code is in, which would be the `dog` object.
 It makes it so you can reuse code among objects without tailoring that code to each individual object.

 ```javascript
 const dog = {